 Student interns engage in research, and translate these findings into evidence-based campus programs that educate and empower students to find greater happiness, meaning, and purpose in their academic and personal Stanford experience.
 Interns have engaged in a wide variety of pursuits, including preparation of educational materials, leadership projects on stress management, meditation, emotional well-being and related health issues that address the needs of Stanford students.
 Coursework in mental health, positive psychology, the science of happiness and compassion, and related fields is strongly recommended.
 Engagement in organizations such as C-CARE, the Bridge, SPOM, PHE, or Happiness Collective is a plus.

-Applications are accepted in fall quarter for a limited number of paid non-credit internships for student leaders of the I Thrive program.
+Applications are accepted in fall quarter for a limited number of paid non-credit internships for student leaders of the Well-Being at Stanford.
 Internship opportunities include social media management, campus outreach, and special campus projects that promote student emotional well-being.

 A nutrition internship allows students to conduct research, prepare educational materials, lead campaigns on nutrition and health issues, and translate the latest nutrition findings into influential campus-wide programs.
 Interns work directly with Vaden nutritionists to design creative, evidence-based programs that address the needs of Stanford students.
 All applicants should have a foundation in nutritional concepts, and taking Hum Bio 120 “Human Nutrition” is recommended.